shawaizt/PsrPopPy-G/README.md

 MSPs:

-Update the `minipsrpoppy-msp.py` script with the appropriate paths for `path_out`, `surveys_path` and `fortran_path`.
+Update the 'minipsrpoppy-msp.py' script with the appropriate paths for 'path_out', 'surveys_path' and 'fortran_path'.
 Then run the script.
-It will output two CSV files; `all-radio.csv` and `detect-radio.csv`.
+It will output two CSV files; 'all-radio.csv' and 'detect-radio.csv'.
-`all-radio.csv` contains all pulsars beaming towards Earth that were generated. `detect-radio.csv` contains only those pulsars which were detectable by the radio surveys specified, which should be 92 MSPs with the default surveys.
+'all-radio.csv' contains all pulsars beaming towards Earth that were generated. 'detect-radio.csv' contains only those pulsars which were detectable by the radio surveys specified, which should be 92 pulsars for with the default surveys.

-Next, to apply gamma-ray selection effects, use the `gammaray-filter-msp.py` script.
-Update `path`, `path_out` and `path_fermi_map` with path to the outputs from running previous script, path where to store final outputs and path where the Fermi-LAT sensitivity map is located respectively.
+Next, to apply gamma-ray selection effects, use the 'gammaray-filter-msp.py' script.
+Update 'path', 'path_out' and 'path_fermi_map' with path to the outputs from running previous script, path where to store final outputs and path where the Fermi-LAT sensitivity map is located respectively.
 This script outputs CSV files which contain pulsars detectable by Fermi-LAT based on a specific gamma-ray luminosity model.

 CPs:

+'minipsrpoppy-cp.py' requires the path to a file containing pulsars evoloved using the Johsnton & Karastergiou 2017 fortran program.
+We recommend producing enough CPs from this to allow for there to be enough CPs above the deathline and also enough CPs detectable by the surveys being modeled.
+We recommend at least 1 million pulsars.
-`minipsrpoppy-cp.py` requires the path to a file containing pulsars evoloved using the method described in Johsnton & Karastergiou 2017.
-After updating `evolved_cps_path`, `path_out`, `surveys_path` and `fortran_path`, you can run the script and get the same two output files as in the case of MSPs which were described above.
+After updating 'evolved_cps_path', 'path_out', 'surveys_path' and 'fortran_path', you can run the script and get the same two output files as in the case of MSPs which were described above.

-Gamma-ray selection effects can be applied in a similar manner to the MSP case by using `gammaray-filter-cp.py` instead this time.
+Gamma-ray selection effects can be applied in a similar manner to the MSP case by using 'gammaray-filter-cp.py' instead this time.
 The output is again a CSV file each for a specific gamma-ray luminosity model.